zigbeer/zcl-packet/README.md

 The following table describe payload format of functional commands.
 Here is the description of each column in the table:

 * Cluster:
-    - The ZCL cluster name.
+    * The ZCL cluster name.
-* Cmd:
+* Cmd-API:
-    - The command name, in zcl-packet, according to a *ZIGBEE CLUSTER LIBRARY SPECIFICATION* command.
+    * The command name, in zcl-packet, according to a *ZIGBEE CLUSTER LIBRARY SPECIFICATION* command.
 * CmdId:
-    - The command Id corresponding to the command name.
+    * The command Id corresponding to the command name.
 * Direction:
-    - c2s, Command is sent from the client side to the server side.
-    - s2c, Command is sent from the server side to the client side.
+    * Command is sent from client side to server side or server side to client side.
 * Arguments:
-    - Required parameters of a Cmd.
+    * Required parameters of a Cmd-API.

 **Functional domains:**
 * [General](#GenTbl)